BorisTheBrave/DeBroglie/docs/articles/index.md

 Quick Start (Command Line)
 ==========================

 Download the command line application from [Releases](https://github.com/BorisTheBrave/DeBroglie/releases).
-The command line app is Windows only.
+The commandline app is available on Windows/Linux/MacOS, but this guide assume you are on windows.

 Then download this sample file: <a href="../images/sewers.png">sewers.png</a>